“sLender”: New standardised wooden apartment building

 EKA PAKK and Arcwood started a cooperation project in 2021 with the support of Enterprise Estonia to create a modern approach to the century-old Lender standard house, a simple and affordable apartment building.
 Lender’s houses were built in Tallinn a hundred years ago so much that the number of wooden houses in the city doubled in just a dozen years, offering a solution to the housing needs of fresh Talliners who moved to the city

-Project executor: Algoritmic wooden architecture research group
+Project executor: Algoritmic timber architecture research group

 Partner: Peetri Puitu OÜ / Arcwood